p53/louketo-proxy/README.md

 ## Contributing

-Before contributing to Gatekeeper Proxy please read our [contributing guidelines](CONTRIBUTING.md).
+Before contributing to Gatekeeper please read our [contributing guidelines](CONTRIBUTING.md).

 ## Other Keycloak Projects